Statistics Institute Overview

 We will focus on statistics as an active endeavor and present activities that will engage your students and get them “out of their seats.”
 The use of technology -- graphing calculators, and statistical software -- will be stressed throughout the week.
 Communication – presenting an effective argument about interpreting data -- is an essential part of doing and teaching statistics; a large part of our time together will be in discussion and interpretation, not me pontificating!
 The sequence of statistical topics, and approximate allocation of time follows below.
 Generally, we will focus more on the content and teaching of the course early in the week, and more on the exam and exam issues as we march through the week.

 About the Instructor

-He has been involved nationally and internationally in workshops and conferences mostly relating to statistics for over 40 years.
-He has reviewed materials for The Mathematics teacher, the AP® Central web site, The American Statistician, and the Journal of the American Statistical Association; he is also on the editorial board of the Teaching Statistics journal.
-Chris is a co-author, with Roxy Peck and Tom Short, of the Introduction to Statistics and Data Analysis, now in its 6th edition, and Statistics: Learning from Data, now in its 3rd edition.
+Chris has been involved nationally and internationally in workshops and conferences, mostly relating to statistics, for over 35 years.
+He has reviewed materials for The Mathematics Teacher, the AP® Central web site, The American Statistician, and the Journal of the American Statistical Association.
+Chris is also on the editorial board of the Teaching Statistics journal.
+He is a co-author, with Roxy Peck and Tom Short, of the Introduction to Statistics and Data Analysis, now in its 6th edition, and Statistics: Learning from Data, now in its 2nd (updated) edition.

-Current projects involve moderating the AP® Statistics Teacher Community and writing SPLAT (Statistics Package for Learning and Teaching), a computer program to support the teaching of AP® Statistics.
+Current projects involve moderating the AP® Statistics Teacher Community and writing computer programs to support the teaching of AP® Statistics.

 College Board®, AP®, Advanced Placement Program® and Pre-AP® are registered trademarks of the College Board.
 Used with permission.